tapan2004/tapan2004/README.md

 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me via mannatapan588@gmail.com
 - 😄 Pronouns: Tapan.
-- ⚡ Fun fact: eager to learn new thins always and asking queestion about that things.
+- ⚡ Fun fact: eager to learn new things always and asking question about that things.

 <!---
 tapan2004/tapan2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.